staadecker/utoc-membership-system/components/membership-form-frontend/README.md

 4. For the form submission to submit properly, you need to also be [running `membership-form-backend` locally](../membership-form-backend/README.md).

-### Testing
+### Testing locally

+1. Get the backend running as explained in [the README](../membership-form-backend).

+2. Open `index.html` in your browser.

-1. Open your browser's developer panel and navigate to the Network tab.membership
+3. Open your browser's developer panel and navigate to the Network tab.

-2. Complete the form and payment as explained above.
+4. Complete the form and payment as explained above.

-3. Inspect the request in the network tab to ensure all the data is properly formatted.
+5. Inspect the request in the network tab to ensure all the data is properly formatted.

 ### Deploying the form